Publications

 By Heather Lane and Lucy Martin

 The Herbert G Ponting collection of over 1700 large-format glass plate negatives is an outstanding example of early Antarctic photography.
 Herbert Ponting was one of the most renowned photographers of his time and these photographs were taken whilst he was on the British Antarctic Expedition, 1910-13.
-This venture, on which Captain Robert Falcon Scott and four of his companiions perished, is one of the most important early expeditions to the Antarctic and resonates throughout the British psyche.
+This venture, on which Captain Robert Falcon Scott and four of his companions perished, is one of the most important early expeditions to the Antarctic and resonates throughout the British psyche.

 The negatives give an unrivalled view of what polar exploration and research was like at the time.
 Exploration was a keystone of the British Empire, and going to the Antarctic was on a parallel with visiting the moon today.
 Ponting himself thought of the whole enterprise as one of the most thrilling events of his life.
 In the first chapter of his book ‘The Great White South’, he wrote “Before going to the far South with Captain Scott’s South Pole Expedition, my life - save for six years’ ranching and mining in Western America, a couple of voyages round the world, three years of travel in Japan, some months as war correspondent with Kuroki’s army in Manchuria, during the war with Russia, and in the Philippines during the American War with Spain, and save too, for several years of travel in a score of other lands - had been comparatively uneventful.”.